sanglantes/hearsay/README.md

 To get help on a command, use the `help` command.
 Available commands are attribute, opt, forget, unforget, help, readability, retrain, about, sentiment, me, and profile.

 - `attribute`: Attribute a message to a chatter who is opted in and fulfils the message quota.
-Usage: `+attribute <message>`
+To view the model's scope of view, use the --list flag.
+Usage: `+attribute (--list|<message>)`
 - `opt`:  Opt in or out from data collection and model training.
 If no arguments are submitted, your current opt status will be returned.
 Usage: `+opt [in|out] (default: out)`
 - `forget`: Permanently purge all your data.
 Usage: `+forget`
 - `unforget`: Cancel a scheduled data deletion.
 Usage: `+unforget`